petersem/sanitiser/README.md

 # sanitiser
 Quick way to sanitise environment files for Docker

-takes a given file name and searches each line for `# *secret*` comment.
-If found, then line will be sanitised for anything after an '=' sign.
+takes a given file name and searches each variables that end in `__SECRET`.
+If found, then anything after an '=' sign will be sanitised.

 for example: unsanitised .env file